THE PLAN

 where we will go and what we will do

-The GHC summer field course begins on May 29 with ten evening classes, Monday-Thursday 6-9pm, that include a course orientation, assignments, lab work, and quizzes.
-Travel dates are June 15 – July 6, with a mix of camping and hotel lodging.
+The GHC summer field course begins in early June with evening classes that include a course orientation, assignments, lab work, and quizzes.
+Travel dates are June 14 – July 5, with a mix of camping and hotel lodging.
 We’ll camp in the National Parks (two to a tent) and stay in hotels (four to a room) all other nights.
 Tents and camp chairs will be provided for you, but you’ll need to bring your own sleeping bag and pad.

 Ecologically speaking, Casper is nestled in between the Powder River Basin and Casper Arch ecoregions, which include expansive areas of prairie and desert shrubland.
 Sporadic precipitation and salty, alkaline soils shape the unique flora and fauna in this area.
 Near Pathfinder and Alcova Reservoirs, we will encounter the Rolling Sagebrush Steppe, where Wyoming sagebrush dominates this fire-prone prairie ecosystem.